Adnan9011/movie_archive_kmp/README.md

 Implements SQLDelight persistence library for local database management.

+### DataStroe

+DataStore is a new and improved data storage solution aimed at replacing SharedPreferences.

 ### Version Catalog:

 Utilizes a version catalogue for easy management of library versions and dependencies.